A Biker's Travel Guide to Bhopal

 Upper Lake is located on the western side of Bhopal.
 It is also known as Bhojtal.
 It is 31.5 km in length and 5 km in width.
 The total surface area of this Lake is 31 sq km.
 It is the major source of water for the residents of Bhopal.
 According to the locals, the Upper Lake is built by Parmara Raja Bhoj during his reign (1005-1055).
 The history behind this lake is: once king Bhoj suffered from skin disease and all Vaidyas failed to cure him.
 Then, one day a Saint told the king to build a tank and bath in it to cure the disease.
 This lake was built after merging 365 tributaries.

 A Boat club is established in Bhopal, which offers various water sports facilities in the Lake.
 On the adjoining road nearby the Lake, different food courts offer mouth-watering street food.
-There is a Dargah situated in the middle of the Lake, which can be reached by boats.
+There is a Dargah situated in the middle of the Lake, which can be reached by boat.